 - Try altering your nursing position.
 Lean back slightly, and hold him so that he is facing your breast, and straddling your leg, with his head elevated above your nipple.
 Lying on your side may be helpful as well.
 You also may try lying on your back, with your baby lying on top of you.
 In all of these positions, the force of gravity will reduce he flow of milk and let your baby control his intake more easily.
 If your baby is very small, try using the football hold, but make sure that his head is higher than the rest of his body.
 In any of these positions, you may want to use a towel or cloth diaper to catch the leakage, because there will probably be some as the excess milk dribbles out of his mouth.

 - Try to relax during the letdown.
 Usually the milk will spurt out in forceful sprays in the beginning, and then slow down.
 You may want to catch the initial forceful sprays in a towel, put him on the breast after the sprays have settled down into steady drips.
 You many also want to express a little milk into a cup before you put him on the breast.
-Save this milk – it’s great for cereal later on.
+Save this milk – it’s great for bottles or cereal later on.
 If your baby starts to choke or gag during a feeding, take him off the breast, express a little milk, and then put him back on after he calms down.

 - Babies who gulp and choke when their mom has a forceful letdown will often swallow air.
 Burp him often, especially if you hear him continuing to gulp during the feeding.
 Don’t be surprised if he spits up a lot, especially while your supply is adjusting.
 Spitting up most often occurs in babies who are gaining weight well, but are taking in too much milk at a feeding.
 It’s usually more of a laundry problem than medical problem.
 However, if your baby spits up forcefully after every feeding, isn’t gaining weight well, or has other signs of illness such as fever or diarrhea, it may indicate a medical problem and you should consult your doctor.